SAP-samples/teched2023-DA262/exercises/hana_cloud_central/ex10-SecurityBasics/README.md

     ![Show User Groups](./images/4.png)
     </kbd>

 2. Now we are in the *Create User Group* page.
 Enter TECHNICAL_USER_GROUP in the Name text field.

+    > **Note**
+    If you are using the SAP BTP Shared Subaccount for DA262, you can put the name as *Your First Name + Some Random Number + _Group*. i.e. SYLVIA123_Group

    Leave the rest of the options in their default settings.
 Click **Save**.
 Then you can see the basic information about this newly created user group.
    <kbd>
     ![Create User Groups](./images/5.png)
     </kbd>